foodsAvoid standard versions

 Cross-contact point to control

-Use For malt vinegar, preparation can matter through squeeze bottles, dressing ladles, condiment jars, dipping bowls, and marinade containers. to decide whether malt vinegar can move through the current kitchen, store, or serving setup without a guess.
+Use Shared condiment bottles, ramekins, sauce brushes, dressing ladles, and pub-table bottles can add uncertainty even when a substitute vinegar is available. to decide whether malt vinegar can move through the current kitchen, store, or serving setup without a guess.

 Shopping

-Use malt and apple cider vinegar together before malt vinegar moves from a search result into a real cart, meal, or order.
+Use malt vinegar and apple cider vinegar with a checked label together before malt vinegar moves from a search result into a real cart, meal, or order.

 • rice vinegar with a checked label